 4) See The View From The Miradouro De Santa Catarina

 Considering that Lisbon is a hilly city going up and down all the time (just like San Francisco) then there are obviously many viewpoints around the city where you can see beautiful views over the city.
-I particularly liked this viewpoint in Santa Catarina because you get to see all the brick rooftops of the houses and the famous 25 de Abril Bridge in a distance.

 5) Take Pictures Of The Beautiful Fountain On Rossio Square